Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 ### Example-2: Directed evolution of proteins

 [Directed evolution](https://www.nobelprize.org/prizes/chemistry/2018/press-release/) is an effective strategy for improving or altering the activity of biomolecules for industrial, research and therapeutic applications.

 Laboratory evolution of proteins requires methods for generating genetic diversity coupled with identifying protein variants with desired properties.
 (You can read on the scientific background on the Nobel Prize in Chemistry 2018 awarded to the Directed Evolution of enzymes and  binding proteins from [Link](https://www.nobelprize.org/uploads/2018/10/advanced-chemistryprize-2018.pdf))

-Here is an introduction from a [research article](https://www.nature.com/articles/nrg3927)
+Here is an introduction from [Methods for the directed evolution of proteins](https://www.nature.com/articles/nrg3927)

 “ Over many generations, iterated mutation and natural selection during biological evolution provide solutions for challenges that organisms face in the natural world.
 However, the traits that result from natural selection only occasionally overlap with features of organisms and biomolecules that are sought by humans.
 To guide evolution to access useful phenotypes more frequently, humans for centuries have used artificial selection, beginning with the selective breeding of crops and domestication of animals.

-More recently, directed evolution in the laboratory has proved to be a highly effective and broadly applicable framework for optimizing or altering the activities of individual genes and gene products, which are the fundamental units of biology Genetic diversity fuels both natural and laboratory evolution.
-The occurrence rate of spontaneous mutations is generally insufficient to access desired gene variants on a time scale that is practical for laboratory evolution.
-A number of genetic diversification techniques are therefore used to generate libraries of gene variants that accelerate the exploration of a gene's sequence space.
-Methods to identify and isolate library members with desired properties are a second crucial component of laboratory evolution.
-During organismal evolution, phenotype and genotype are intrinsically coupled within each organism.
+More recently, directed evolution in the laboratory has proved to be a highly effective and broadly applicable framework for optimizing or altering the activities of individual genes and gene products, which are the fundamental units of biology Genetic diversity fuels both natural and laboratory evolution. **The occurrence rate of spontaneous mutations is generally insufficient to access desired gene variants on a time scale that is practical for laboratory evolution.
+A number of genetic diversification techniques are therefore used to generate libraries of gene variants that accelerate the exploration of a gene's sequence space.**

+**Methods to identify and isolate library members with desired properties are a second crucial component of laboratory evolution.** During organismal evolution, phenotype and genotype are intrinsically coupled within each organism.
 However, during laboratory evolution, it is often inconvenient or impossible to manipulate genes and gene products in a coupled manner.
 Therefore, single-gene evolution in the laboratory requires carefully designed strategies for screening or selecting functional variants in ways that maintain the genotype–phenotype association."

 <figure>
 <a href="/assets/images/w5pc_fig2.png"><img src="/assets/images/w5pc_fig2.png"></a>